 Use of anabolic steroids.

-Steroid acne has almost the same symptoms as typical acne.
-But with steroid pimple or acne, systemic steroid use is what makes the oil or sebaceous glands susceptible to inflammation and infection.
+Steroid rosacea has almost the same symptoms as typical acne.
+But with steroid pimple, systemic steroid use is what makes the oil or sebaceous glands susceptible to inflammation and infection.
 The steroids may be prescription medications, such as prednisone, or body-building formulations.

-Exposure to high levels of Cl (chlorine) compounds, particularly chlorinated dioxins, can cause severe, long-lasting acne, known as Chloracne.
+Exposure to high levels of Cl (chlorine) compounds, particularly chlorinated dioxins, can cause severe, long-lasting pustules, known as Chloracne.